Staying Safe on RealSelf

 - Read the doctor’s answers to questions from other community members.

-- Consult multiple doctors and bring our list of 20 Essential Questions to Ask at a Cosmetic Surgery Consultation to your appointment.
+- Consult multiple doctors, and bring our list of 13 Questions to Ask at Your Plastic Surgery Consultation to your appointments.

 Authenticity and Moderation